HermannBjorgvin/Kennitala/README.md

         returns boolean

-        Checks if kennitala checksum is correct and if day of birth is between 1-31
+        Checks if kennitala checksum is correct and if day of birth is between 1-31 If passed a string with non-digit characters included it removes them before validating

     kennitala.isCompany([string, int]);
         returns boolean

-        Checks if kennitala checksum is correct and if day of birth is between 41-71
+        Checks if kennitala checksum is correct and if day of birth is between 41-71 If passed a string with non-digit characters included it removes them before validating

 ### Things to add: